microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ![Azure Sphere device connecting brownfield devices for secure communications and no touch device updates.](media/solution-diagram-4.png "Azure Sphere Solution")

-> **Note**: These labs focus solely on device security and do not explore analytics or data processing at depth.
+> **Note**: These labs focus solely on device security and do not explore analytics or data processing in depth.
 Stream Analytics and Service Bus are not presented in these labs.
 Additionally, you would need Azure Sphere hardware and connectivity to such devices in order to review full end to end (E2E) security components and topics such as highly secure remote upgrades.
 As such, you will not see these topics covered in these labs.

 ## Requirements